swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 Lastly, the overall documentation could use existential types only when appropriate and note that it's different from generics.

-### Simplify the Implementation of Custom Existential Types
+### Simplify the Implementation of Type-Erasing Wrappers

 Currently, in the standard library there's a custom existential type for `Hashable`, which is called [`AnyHashable`](https://developer.apple.com/documentation/swift/anyhashable).
 The current implementation of `AnyHashable` is quite complex and unintuitive.
 However, with the proposed change it could be simplfied and from 306 to 237 lines of code, while having a much simpler mental medal.
 The important thing to note about `AnyHashable` is that it conforms to the protocol it is an existential of: `Hashable`, which is something that the compiler can't automatically provide.
 Furthermore, `Equatable` has `Self` requirements in non-covariant positions, which means that such requirements are inaccessible through the existential type.
 To combat the last limitation, an internal extension to `Equatable` could be added: